KK Tikveš: History

 In 2019, due to the difficulties of Steinmetz and because of the uncertain economic climate for the smelter's output, the company faced court-ordered administration.
 The result of this process was the sale of the smelter to an organization called Euronickel, who also took on the sponsorship of the basketball team.

+In the summer of 2023 EuroNickel planned to step down and stop being the main financial brand of Kavadarci club.
+However, company remained as the main sponsor of the club and the name was not changed.